LouisBoucquet/louisboucquet.github.io/smarter-types-in-typescript/README.md

 ## What are types?

 What are types?
 It kind of depends on who you ask and what language they're using.
-To a C or Rust developer a type is propably closely tied to their memory model.
+To a C or Rust developer a type is probably closely tied to their memory model.
 For example a `Person` struct with a `name` and an `age` has to have x amount of bytes allocated to the `name` and y amount of bytes allocated to the `age`.
 Then, when getting a pointer and being told that that bit of memory "behaves" as that struct, a C programmer (or rather the compiler) can use that bit of memory as a `Person`.